truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 {{< /hint >}}

 You can configure TrueNAS to send, receive, or synchronize data with a cloud storage provider.
-The simplest way to set up a TrueCloud Backup task is using an Storj iX account.
+The simplest way to set up a TrueCloud backup task is using an Storj iX account.
 See [Managing TrueCloud Backup Tasks]({{< relref "TrueCloudTasks.md" >}}) for a full tutorial.

 {{< expand "TrueCloud Backup Quickstart with a Storj Account" "v" >}}
+You can create a Storj cloud credential and set up your Storj account from the **Add TrueCloud Backup Task** screen or from the **Credentials > Backup Credentials** screen.

-1. Create an Storj iX account and link to TrueNAS.
+1. Create a Storj iX account and link to TrueNAS.

    From the TrueNAS **Dashboard**, find the **Backup Tasks** widget and click **Cloud Sync to Storj or similar provider**.